 What Does the Hippo Secretion Do?

 According to the University of Melbourne, hippos skin secretion has four functions.
-They include:

 - Skin moisturizer.
 While this is an effective moisturizer, their skin will still crack if they stay out of the water for too long.